dharmaraj-007/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/README.md

 ## Procedure:

-Connect the supply (+5V) to the circuit
+1. Connect the supply (+5V) to the circuit.

-Switch ON the main switch
+2. Switch ON the main switch.

-Press the switches for inputs “A” and “B”.
+3. Press the switches for inputs “A” and “B”.
 The switch is ON state when 1 is pressed.
 The switch is OFF state when 0 is pressed.

-If the output is 1, then the bulb glows.
+4. If the output is 1, then the bulb glows.

-Check all the gates following the same procedure.
+5. Check all the gates following the same procedure.

 ## Program: